 Remember, to apply for an internship listing, use the application instructions or reach out directly to the main contact listed on the site.
 Application instructions may ask for a resume, cover letter or portfolio, check out the resources below to help get you started:

-The Career Center is also great way to get started!
+Career Counseling is also great way to get started!
 They provide guidance with the following and more:

 Once you have accepted your internship opportunity AND obtained instructor approval, you may create your internship placement in the S4 database and begin your required compliance forms.